ASP Microcomputers is the trading name of Grayline Holdings Pty. Ltd., a privately held Company based in the Melbourne suburb of Notting Hill.

 ASP has developed packaged Software Solutions for Time and Attendance, Asset Tracking, Barcode Label Printing, Rapid Radio Frequency Network Development, and GSM Data Transfer.

 Custom application development has included the Australian Bureau of Statistics Document Flow Control System for the 2006, 2011 and 2016 censuses, City of Melbourne parking meter coin collection tracking throughout the city of Melbourne, Australia wide barcode system used by Telstra Payphones to track coin collections from payphones, the RF seed tracking systems for Ball Australia and Boomaroo (Australia’s largest wholesale nursery), the barcode scanning section of the Shell iTouch kiosks.
 There are numerous other innovative projects, plus our own system solutions, that establish our capabilities.
-Ongoing technology partnerships include Tower Software (the pre-eminent supplier of file tracking systems to Government), and Reynolds and Reynolds (the pre-eminent supplier of management systems to the motor industry).
+Ongoing technology partnerships include Tower Software (the pre-eminent supplier of file tracking systems to Government), and Pentana (the pre-eminent supplier of management systems to the motor industry).

 The company’s supply and distribution arrangements include companies such as Denso, Casio, Star Micronics (Japan), Datamax, Intermec (USA), and several Taiwanese OEM companies.
 The company’s own products and direct imports are sold under ASP tradenames which include “Barcode Zapper”, “Zapper LongReach”, “LongReach WalkAbout”, “MiniTraq”, “MicroTraq”, “TimeSheet Express”, “ZipNet Terminal”, “ASPTraq”, “RFolution!” and “Rostermatic”.